 I rewrote a few key sections and got a second edit in 2019.

-So, no, I didn’t conceive, write, edit, and publish this in the last month.
-I took me over seven years to get to this point.
+So, no, I didn’t conceive, write, edit, and publish this in a couple of months.
+I took me over seven years to get to Purged Souls into your hands.
 This is a difficult time for the entire subgenre, and many authors are struggling with how to proceed.
-So, I don’t have a simple answer to whether it’s a good idea to release Purged Souls in June 2020, but I wanted to provide a bit of context on how long it took to get this story to this point.
+I don’t have a simple answer on whether it was a good idea to release Purged Souls in June 2020.

 Purged Souls is as much about a pandemic as The Martian is about dust storms.